IGC-Advanced-Imaging-Resource/image-analysis-python-napari/episodes/03-thresholding-and-segmentation.md

 - Load up your image from exercise 10 and run `skimage.morphology.label` on the foreground features
-  - Determine the number of features in the image (hint: try flattening your labelled image)
+  - How many features did skimage find? (hint: try flattening your labelled image)
-- Perform a watershed transform on your binary image as per above.
+- Perform a watershed transform on your binary image as above.
 Try displaying the result of each stage of the transform.
-  - Determine the number of features now after watershed transformation
+  - How many features are identified now after watershed transformation?
   - Does the watershed process work perfectly?

 :::::::::::::::::::::::: solution